JH1814/Nutrition_Tracker/README.md

 3. As a user, I want to **view my daily and weekly totals** to understand my intake.

-4. As a user, I want my data to be **saved and loaded automatically**, so I don’t lose progress.
+4. As a user, I want my data to be **stored permanently**, so I don’t lose progress.

 5. As a user, I want to **be notified** when I enter **invalid data** (e.g., wrong date or negative amount) so data is stored correctly.